MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 7. History
 8. Selection

-As we can see, this list is very similiar to the list of our models.
-This similiarity will help us ensure that all the requirements of our web app will be considered from a database design perspective.
-Nevertheless, differently from the models, in entities we don't find Exports.
-This is because we are assuming that the files that will be exported are stored as a blob files.
-As these files cannot to be stored in a relational databese, we keep exports as a model but it will not be an entity of the relational database.
+As we can see, this list is very similar to the list of our models.
+This similarity will help us ensure that all the requirements of our web app will be considered from a database design perspective.
+Nevertheless, differently from the models, in entities, we don't find Exports.
+This is because we are assuming that the files that will be exported are stored as blob files.
+As these files cannot be stored in a relational database, we keep exports as a model but it will not be an entity of the relational database.
 Another difference is that selection has been added as an entity only to address normalisation in the logical design stage.
-At this point, after having identified the attributes for each of the entities, we determine the relationships among entities and we describe thier cardinality using the Crow's Foot Notation.
+At this point, after having identified the attributes for each of the entities, we determine the relationships among entities and describe their cardinality using the Crow's Foot Notation.

 #### Logical Design
 Having defined the database conceptually, we can now work with the logical database design where we can start to validate the relations using normalisation.
 Thorugh normalisation we can ensure that when structuring data into a table, we avoid update anomalies and reduce data redundancy.
 Thus, for each entity and its attributes (representing a table) we first identify the primary keys and the correspoding foreign keys in the other tables.
 Primary keys are defined with the attribute ID and they are integer and with the "auto increment" constraint.
 This ensures that each primary key represents a column guranteed to be unique for each record.
 Setting the constraints of the relevant attributes as unique and not null was also important for referential integrity, as we needed to ensure that data within the relationships was consistent and accurate.
 Indeed, it was necessary to ensure that for all the one-to-many relationships, the primary key in one tables becomes the foreign key in the other table.
 This makes it very clear to understand what are the common columns that link tables together.
 As a result, we could now eliminate redundant data because, through this process, we could split larger tables into small ones.
 For instance, instead of repeating the access date attribute both for articles and preferences, we can now retrive that attribute looking at the history entity.
 This allowed us to avoid transitive functional dependency, grouping attributes in a more efficient and meaningful way.